zzzhehao/citation-network/README.md

 ### Input Methods

-You must provide seed DOIs using ONE of the following methods:
+You must provide seed DOIs using one of the following methods:

 * **Positional Arguments:** Provide DOIs separated by spaces.
   ```shell